HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 **Why are so many hams making this switch?**

-- **Quick antenna changes** — twist-and-lock instead of multiple rotations with SMA threads
+- **Quick antenna changes** — twist-and-lock instead of multiple rotations with SMA threads.
-- **Reduced wear on radio connectors** — the adapter takes the strain instead of your radio's built-in connector
+- **Reduced wear on radio connectors** — the adapter takes the strain instead of your radio's built-in connector.
-- **Flexibility for different situations** — swap between rubber duck, whip, and mobile antennas in seconds
+- **Flexibility for different situations** — swap between rubber duck, whip, and mobile antennas in seconds.
-- **Less risk of cross-threading** — a common issue with SMA connectors
+- **Less risk of cross-threading** — a common issue with SMA connectors.

 However, adapters aren't for everyone.
 They add bulk and a tiny amount of signal loss.
 If you don't switch antennas often, sticking with what fits your radio directly is totally fine.